splunk/fluent-plugin-splunk-hec/README.md

 #### insecure_ssl (bool)

-Indicates if insecure SSL connection is allowed, i.e. do not verify the server's certificate.
+Specifies whether an insecure SSL connection is allowed.
+If set to false, Splunk does not verify an insecure server certificate.
+This parameter is set to `false` by default.

-Default value: `false`.

 ## About Buffer